OpenMS/pyopenms-docs/docs/source/faq.rst

 Frequently Asked Questions
 ==========================

-.. contents:: The following is a list of common questions asked about pyOpenMS.
+The following is a list of common questions asked about pyOpenMS.

 How can I wrap a new method with pyOpenMS?
 ------------------------------------------